ericslevenson/ericslevenson.github.io/_pages/about.md

 I am a geographer, which -- as Hal Mooney suggested -- means that I am, "concerned with the changing spatial organization and material character of Earth's surface."
 Currently, I am a PhD Candidate at the University of Oregon where I am fully funded by NASA to utilize satellite-based observations to improve our representation and understanding of the water cycle.
 I work with my advisor Sarah Cooley and her <a href="https://sites.duke.edu/coollab/" target="_blank">research group</a> at Duke University's Divison of Earth and Climate Sciences at the Nicholas School of the Environment.</p>

 <p align="justify">
-<span style="font-size:1.25em;"><a href="/files/Earth-from-Space.pdf"> The lure to watch Earth from space</a> is strong, because of both the beauty and the insight that is available from a satellite's point of view. </span></p>
+<span style="font-size:1.25em;"><a href="/files/Earth-from-Space.pdf"> The lure to watch Earth from space</a> is strong, for both the beauty and the insight that is available from a satellite's point of view. </span></p>

 <img src="/images/anom_z_12_circle.gif" alt="Arctic Pulse GIF">